The Ultimate Half-Marathon Training Plan

 Set aside time for enough rest to enjoy an injury-free half-marathon.

-Stretching & nutrition
+Stretching & Nutrition

 While being in great shape isn’t necessary to take part in a half-marathon, being able to complete it in less than 4.5 hours requires good fitness.
 And this not only means exercising regularly, with stretching included, but also following the right diet.